 A novel distributed algorithm for sensor self-calibration has been developed.
-This algorithm is built upon node-wise separable parameter likelihoods developed in WP2.1 and demonstrated for sensor self-localisation in fusion networks in GPS denying environments using simulations.

-The preliminary results of this algorithm was presented at the IEEE Workshop on Statistical Signal Processing 2014 [P18] and also as a journal article [P16] describing the details of the algorithm together with theoretical results on the quality of approximations involved has been submitted to IEEE Transactions on Signal Processing.
+This algorithm is built upon the concept of node-wise separable parameter likelihoods developed in WP2.1 [P21, P25] and demonstrated for sensor self-localisation in fusion networks in GPS denying environments using simulations.
+A journal article describing the details of the algorithm together with theoretical results on the quality of approximations involved is now accepted for publication in IEEE Transactions on Signal Processing [P19].

-A centralised algorithm for simultaneous sensor localisation and target tracking that features scalability with the number of sensors has been created [P19].
+A centralised algorithm for simultaneous sensor localisation and target tracking that features scalability with the number of sensors has been created [P22].
 This algorithm is useful for tracking targets with clusters of sensors which individually have limited target observability but collectively can provide sufficient information for tracking such as clusters of bearing only sensors.